Jzaroli/Weather-API_App/README.md

 # Weather-App

 ## Description
 This app looks up the weather data for any city across the globe.
+You may access it here: https://weather-app-tx11.onrender.com

 ## Usage
 Screenshot 1: